naraomur/webapp/README.md

 git clone https://github.com/naraomur/webapp.git
 ```
 3. Open IntelliJ IDEA and select "Import Project".
-4. Navigate to the webapp directory and select the pom.xml file.
-Click "Open".
-5. Follow the prompts to import the project into IntelliJ IDEA.
+4. The runner of the project is the main class "WebappApplication.java".

 ## Deployment